MarcoRosson/Optitrack_basketball/README.md

 Optitrack basketball is a python program used to plot animations of a basketball player (skeleton + ball), taken with an OptiTrack motion capture system.

-The project is already provided with four takes of a basketball player doing basic movements, but other takes can be used, just adding them to the *filename* variable (in .csv format).
+The project is already provided with four takes of a basketball player doing basic movements, but other takes can be used, just by adding them to the *filename* variable (in .csv format).

 The program also deals with the problem of missing frames, providing three different types of interpolation to choose from.

 ## Installation

-In order to make the code work, some pakages need to be installed, if not already present:
+In order to make the code work, some packages need to be installed, if not already present:

 **Open3d**